-How Can You Pay for a Coding Bootcamp?
+How to Pay for Coding Bootcamp

-- Pay Tuition Upfront.
+- Upfront Tuition

-- Get Coding Bootcamp Scholarships.
+- Coding Bootcamp Scholarships

-- Apply for an Income Share Agreement.
+- Income Share Agreement

-- Ask About Employer Sponsorships.
+- Ask About Employer Sponsorships

 Government Programs to Pay for Coding Bootcamp

 This will help students more easily afford non-traditional education, such as an online course or a coding bootcamp.
-Through the program, a variety of institutions have partnered with a quality assurance entity and a traditional university to help offer financial aid to low-income students.
+Through the program, a variety of institutions have partnered with a quality assurance entity and a traditional university.
+Together, they help offer coding bootcamp financial aid to low-income students.

 The program partnered with eight different institutions when it launched.
 However, only one program has been approved by the Department of Education.
 Therefore, most students cannot benefit from the EQUIP program until other programs are approved.

 The GI Bill for Coding Bootcamp

 Another government program open to students at coding bootcamps is provisions made under the GI Bill.
-The GI Bill, passed in 1944 after World War II, was designed to help provide returning veterans with the capital they needed to for education, buying a home, or starting a business.
+The GI Bill, passed in 1944 after World War II, was designed to help veterans.
+It gives them the capital they needed to for education, buying a home, or starting a business.

 Under the Post-9/11 version of the bill, veterans may be eligible for up to 36 months of college or career training.
 In order to be eligible, veterans must have been discharged honorably, with a disability, or must still be on active duty.